 Option A: Redirect to Hosted Payment Page (No Code Required)

-Create a transaction via the CryptoGate API when the customer clicks "Pay with Crypto," then redirect to the hosted payment page URL that comes back in the response.
+Create a transaction via the GriffNode API when the customer clicks "Pay with Crypto," then redirect to the hosted payment page URL that comes back in the response.
 This requires a small server-side script (a Netlify or Vercel function works well) but no changes to your Shopify theme beyond the button.

 Option B: Custom Theme Integration